cp-algorithms/cp-algorithms/src/string/aho_corasick.md

 We will identify each vertex in the trie with the string formed by the labels on the path from the root to that vertex.

-Each vertex will also have a flag $\text{leaf}$ which will be true, if any string from the given set corresponds to this vertex.
+Each vertex will also have a flag $\text{output}$ which will be set if the vertex corresponds to a pattern in the dictionary.

-Accordingly, a trie for a set of strings is a trie such that each $\text{leaf}$ vertex corresponds to one string from the set, and conversely, each string of the set corresponds to one $\text{leaf}$ vertex.
+Accordingly, a trie for a set of strings is a trie such that each $\text{output}$ vertex corresponds to one string from the set, and conversely, each string of the set corresponds to one $\text{output}$ vertex.

 We now describe how to construct a trie for a given set of strings in linear time with respect to their total length.